Anna Franz lab

 Fat body cell migration

-Fat body cells migrate using an unusual mode of cell migration that does not involve lamellipodia as utilised by many known migrating cells that crawl in an adhesion-dependent fashion over substrates.
-Instead, fat body cell migration is adhesion-independent and involves peristaltic waves of cortical actin that propel these cells through the body fluid to the wound.
+Fat body cells migrate by swimming in the fluid-filled body cavity of Drosophila pupae.
+Their migration does not involve lamellipodia as utilised by many known migrating cells that crawl in an adhesion-dependent fashion over substrates using a mesenchymal cell migration mode.
+Instead, fat body cells use swimming migration, a sub-type of amoeboid migration.
+Using fat body cells as the currently only known in vivo model of swimming migration, we have shown that fat body cell migration involves peristaltic waves of cortical actin that cause extensive cell deformations that propel these cells through the body fluid.

 Movie showing peristaltic waves of cortical actin in migrating fat body cells